A Guide to Measuring And Improving Email Bounce Rate

 1. Maintain email list hygiene

-One of the most helpful ways to reduce email bounces is analyzing, cleaning, and maintaining your email list.
+One of the most helpful ways to reduce email bounces is analyzing, cleaning, and maintaining your mailing list.
 Here are some of the best practices you should follow to maintain email list hygiene:

 • Identify and remove bounced email addresses.
 With Mailmodo, you can put these addresses in a suppression list and avoid sending them emails altogether.

-• Verifying and validating the existing email addresses using email verification tools or by sending an email to ask users whether it is the right email or not.
+• Verify and validate the existing email addresses using email verification tools or by sending an email to ask users whether it is the right email or not.

 2. Set up double opt-in to verify the email authenticity

-It's always better to verify the users' permission when signing up for your email list.
-You should set up a double opt-in and ask subscribers to confirm their email address when signing up for your email list.
+It's always better to verify the user's permission when signing up for your email list.
+You should set up a double opt-in and ask subscribers to confirm their email addresses when signing up for your email list.
 It helps you segment users who confirmed their email addresses from those who didn't.
 You can simply remove the latter from your email list.

 3. Authenticate domain via SPF, DKIM, and DMARC